goutampatil3335/Smart-Ring/README.md

 1. User logs in using JWT authentication
 2. Sensor data is simulated in real-time
 3. Data is processed and analyzed
-4. AI model calculates a risk score
+4. Risk prediction logic evaluates health status
 5. Results are displayed on dashboard
-6. Alerts are triggered for abnormal values
+6. Alerts notify abnormal conditions
 7. Data is stored in MongoDB

----

-## 🎯 Purpose

-To demonstrate a proof-of-concept system for early disease detection using wearable technology and AI, especially targeting low-cost healthcare solutions.

 ---